mostlyfireproof/memsearch/README.md

 I decided on creating something similar to Cheat Engine, but built on Frida so it can run on any operating system and target mobile programs as well.
 I switched to developing on Linux partially through my work, so this design decision made it a lot easier.
+Also, this program will be fully open source so developers can contribute or change up my program.

 ## How Does It Work?